- Looking to expand your VST library but short on cash?

 The GUI can be readily scaled to any size by clicking and dragging the bottom right corner, a feature that is fast becoming a standard for any plugin.

-Unfortunately, there are no presets included so expect to get your hands dirty dialing in some settings before you get started.
+Unfortunately though, there are no presets included so expect to get your hands dirty dialing in some settings before you get started but the interface offers standard features such as low pass and high pass filters making this free plugin really easy to use.

 For those after a bonus freebie, another EQ tool from DDMF can be found on their website in the form of IIEQ, a 10 band parametric EQ that promises character and low CPU consumption.